 Before the evaluation, the results are divided into two subgroups: pass and fail.
 Therefore, the results are independent of the students who failed a course.

 Due to its relative nature, the ECTS grading scale can just give an orientation about a student’s performance, since the grading depends on the group performance, which can vary, especially in smaller groups.

 The same student can, therefore, achieve different grades within the same performance indicator, depending also on the class, in terms of how competitive it is.
-However, the ECTS grading system is way more transparent than many national grading systems and it helps compare your academic performance towards other students in Europe.
+However, the ECTS grading systems are way more transparent than many national grading systems and it helps compare your academic performance with that of other students in Europe.

 Find out about other academic credit systems worldwide.

 How to convert ECTS credits to U.S. credits?

 If you have already studied in Europe and want to continue your studies in the U.S. you will need to have your credits converted into American credits.

 Usually, the conversion rate from ECTS to American credits is 2:1, meaning 60 ECTS would convert into 30 American credits.
 However, this conversion rate varies, as some universities in the U.S. may use different credit systems.
 Learn more about academic credits in America.